 8. Continue along the Red Trail past the shelter for another minute and you’ll arrive at what is likely a seasonal pond.

 If you’re here in the spring, you may find, as we did, a short, sloppy section of trail as you pass by the pond.
-If you’re seven, this will be your favorite section of trail.
+If you’re six years old, this will be your favorite section of trail.

 9. In another moment, you may start to notice some outbuildings in the woods.

 And if the leaves are down, off to your right, boom!
 There’s what we came for.